apiel/react-async-cache/Readme.md

 }
 ```

 **Without cache**, if you would have this component 2 times in your app, it would make 2 requests when the components mount.
-When you click the `load` button, only the component where the button is located would be refresh.
+When you click the `load` button, only the component where the button is located would be refreshed.
 **With the cache**, only 1 request would be sent instead of 2.
 When you click the `load` button, both component would be refresh.

 #### Update response

-`isomor-react` has also a mecanism to update the cache, so you don't have to refetch data after update.
+`isomor-react` has also a mecanism to update the cache, so you don't have to refetch data.

 ```jsx
 import React from 'react';